 If it is, that’s great!

 If not, your first instinct might be to drop the component completely.
-However, doing so might be a little too hasty without first investigating first why the component isn’t having the desired effect.
+However, doing so might be a little too hasty without first investigating why the component isn’t having the desired effect.
 After all, many martech solutions have pricing models that mean you might have paid for an entire year of use, meaning you could be wasting money if you haven’t been using it for that long.

 That’s where training comes in for your team to properly use their tools.
 Many martech vendors provide detailed training programs, whether it’s various training materials on their websites, or even having a member of their accounts or customer success team actually run demos for you and your team.